Sen. Fetterman Scolds 'Colleagues' Blaming Israel for Gaza Blast

 "Now it is clear that Israel was not responsible for the bombing at the hospital," Forbes reported Fetterman telling reporters Wednesday.
 "It's tragic that hundreds of innocent civilians were killed, and it was done by the same side that butchered innocent Israeli citizens over in Israel last week."

-Fetterman is not the only member of Congress upset about Talib and Omar’s comments about the bombing.
+Fetterman is not the only member of Congress upset about Tlaib and Omar's comments about the bombing.

 Charles Kim, a Newsmax general assignment writer, is an award-winning journalist with more than 30 years in reporting on news and politics.